 The conditions of the bulk entitlement are very different to those that governed our historical use of groundwater from the Barwon Downs borefield.
 Our Anglesea bulk entitlement combines a comprehensive monitoring and assessment program with triggers set at levels to protect the environment.
-Together, these measures are designed to minimise the risk of environmental impact.
+Together, these measures are designed to prevent environmental impact.
 We must take action as required in response to the triggers to ensure that the borefield's operation does not threaten groundwater dependent ecosystems.